PawanParackal/Data-Science-Project/Chat_With_Multiple_PDFs/README.md

 You can ask questions in the chat input field.

 The application will provide conversational responses based on the content of the uploaded PDFs.

-Contributing
-We welcome contributions from the community.
-If you have any ideas, suggestions, or want to contribute to this project, please follow these steps:

-Fork the repository.
 Create a new branch for your feature or bug fix.
 Make your changes and commit them with clear messages.
 Push your changes to your fork.